November 12 (Sat.) – Date of making child pornography incident and sexual assault.Nov. 14 (Mon.) Rehtaeh attends school

 Aug.
 25 — Nova Scotia’s anti-cyberbullying law drafted in response to the Parsons’ case is challenged in court as unconstitutional, with a lawyer arguing it needs to be rewritten because it is too broad and allows anything online that hurts somebody’s feelings to be considered an offence.

 Oct.
 8 — A review of the police and Crown’s handling of the case finds it was reasonable of the Crown to conclude there was no realistic prospect that sexual assault charges would result in conviction.
-Murray Segal, a former chief prosecutor in Ontario, says the investigation was diligent and thorough but took too long.
+Murray Segal, a former chief prosecutor in Ontario, says the investigation was diligent and thorough but took too long and there wasn’t enough attention paid to the photograph of Rehtaeh being assaulted.